This first appeared in The Havok Journal on April 24, 2020. What are your thoughts a year later?

 Gain of Function research is critical and because such is so detrimental to national security it could not come to a complete halt therefore; the research was outsourced in 2015.

 The outsourcing of Gain of Function research went under a National Institute of Health grant which directly fell under the National Institute of Allergy and Infectious Diseases Office –the very office led by Dr. Fauci.

-Grant R01AI110964 was awarded to EcoHealth Alliance, Duke-NUS Medical School, Wuhan Institute of Virology, among a select other.
-The research, the U.S. taxpayer funded research, was physically conducted in China.
+Grant R01AI110964 was awarded to EcoHealth Alliance, Duke-NUS Medical School, Wuhan Institute of Virology, among select others.
+The research, the U.S. taxpayer-funded research, was physically conducted in China.
 The U.S. monetary value specifically provided to China’s Wuhan Institute of Virology is estimated to be approximately $3.7 million dollars.

-This is the beginning of a very unique timeline of events which helped lead to the current global crisis we face today.
-It started with the decision to cut funds from one of the most necessary research initiatives the United States undertook—a research initiative formerly in complete control and oversight inside the United States ensuring safe measures.
+This is the beginning of a very unique timeline of events that helped lead to the current global crisis we face today.
+It started with the decision to cut funds from one of the most necessary research initiatives the United States undertook—a research initiative formerly in complete control and oversight inside the United States ensuring safety measures.

 Some could argue that President Obama failed not only the United States but the world as a whole through his decision to place a hold on domestic Gain of Function research in 2014.
 Others may feel such a statement is reaching.
 And yet, Dr. Fauci who is director of one of over 20 offices within the National Institute of Health (the National Institute of Allergy and Infectious Diseases Office) is responsible for the outsourcing (2015) for Gain of Function research worth approximately $3.7 million dollars to China.